 Someone who is serious about finding a new home to rent near Seattle will be swift about contacting you, asking questions, and filling out an application.
 However, they may also be considering other properties, so you want to make sure you respond to all inquiries about your property in a timely manner.
 One benefit of working with a property management team like Powell Property Management is that we keep the office staffed most days of the week.
-We also respond to web inquires promptly via email and offer an after-hours phone number so you don't have to worry about it.
+We also respond to web inquiries promptly via email and offer an after-hours phone number so you don't have to worry about it.

 5. Prepare the Rental Property

 When an existing tenant leaves your rental property, move quickly to get it cleaned and fixed up so it’s ready to show to new prospective tenants as soon as they apply.
 You are more likely to pique their interest and advance toward an agreement if the property is in good shape.
-At Powell Property Management, we can provide you with a “Property Ready for Tenancy” checklist and coordinate completion of needed repairs and rental turnover services.
+At Powell Property Management, we can provide you with a “Property Ready for Tenancy” checklist and coordinate the completion of needed repairs and rental turnover services.
 We have a talented maintenance team and network of professionals prepared to prioritize your properties.